Classroom on the slopes

 Trip Tips: Where to ski and take lessons

-All ski hills offers lessons, and some, especially Spirit Mountain in Duluth, offer Ski or Snowboard Free days for beginners.
-They don't publicize them much, so ask.
+All ski hills offers lessons, and many offer great deals for beginners.
+They don't publicize them much, so you have to ask.

 Late winter and spring is a good time to learn, when snow is softer and more forgiving.